SC halts anti-encroachment drive in riots-hit Jahangirpuri on Jamiat's plea | Law-Order

 - India

-In the forenoon, Dave mentioned the petition of Jamiat against the special joint encroachment removal action of the civic bodies including the NDMC and the PWD and said "a completely unauthorized and unconstitutional demolition" has been ordered.
+In the forenoon, he mentioned the petition of Jamiat against the special joint encroachment removal action of the civic bodies including the NDMC and the PWD, and said “a completely unauthorised and unconstitutional demolition” has been ordered.

 He alleged that the demolition, which was to start at 2 pm on Wednesday, has begun at 9 am and no mandatory notice, granting time for response, for demolition has been served on the alleged violators.
 Senior advocate Kapil Sibal, also appearing for the Muslim body, mentioned another petition in which a direction to the Centre and some states including Madhya Pradesh and Uttar Pradesh has been sought asking them not to take “precipitative actions” like razing buildings in criminal proceedings against riots accused.
 “Upon being mentioned by Mr. Dushyantt Dave, We direct the Registry to list the matter tomorrow (Thursday) that is on April 21 along with (other petition)... before an appropriate bench.
 Status quo, as exists today, shall be maintained, until further orders,” the bench ordered.